Harry Wood (footballer, born 2002)

-Harry Wood (born 2 August 2002) is an English professional footballer who plays for Shelbourne.
+Harry Wood (born 2 August 2002) is an English professional footballer who plays as an attacking midfielder or right midfielder for EFL League One club Stockport County.

-Club career
+Career

 Hull City

+Born in Leeds, England, Wood joined the Hull City academy after a brief spell at Manchester United.

-Harry Wood is a youth product of Hull City's Academy, though he previously played junior football for Manchester United.
-At the 2020–21 season, Wood was promoted to the U21 side when he was called up for EFL Trophy side Leicester City U21 on 8 September 2020.
-On 14 October 2020, Wood signed a one-year contract extension with Hull City. he made his professional debut for the club, coming on as an 81st-minute substitute for Regan Slater in the final match of the 2020–21 season away to Charlton Athletic.
+On 8 September 2020, he was promoted to the Under-21's team for an EFL Trophy fixture against Leicester City U21.
+On 14 October 2020, Wood signed a one-year contract extension with the club.

+Wood made his professional debut for the first team on the final day of the 2020–21 season – coming on as an 81st-minute substitute for Regan Slater away at Charlton Athletic.
 On 10 May 2021, Wood signed a new two-year contract with Hull City.

+Scunthorpe United loan

+On 31 August 2021, Wood moved to League Two club Scunthorpe United on a season-long loan.
+He made his debut for the club in a 2–0 loss against Northampton Town on 4 September 2021, playing the full length of the match.
+Due to competition from other players, Wood lost his first team place and did not appear in the squad for two months.
+On 15 January 2022, he made his return to the first team, coming on as a late substitute in a 0–2 loss against Exeter City.
+In a match against Bristol Rovers on 25 January 2022, Wood set up two late goals for Sam Burns– ultimately ending in a 3–2 loss.
+On 31 January 2022, Wood was recalled by Hull City.

+Return to Hull City

-Two years later, Wood did not make another first team appearance, coming on as a late substitute, in a 0–0 draw against Luton Town on the last game of the season.
-Following this, Hull City opted to take up their option of a contract extension that would ensure Wood remained under contract for the 2023–24 season.
+Wood made his second, and final, appearance for Hull as a late substitute in a 0–0 draw with Luton Town on the last game of the 2022–23 season.
+Following this, the club opted to take up their option of a contract extension, which ensured Wood remained under contract for the 2023–24 season.
 The following month, he signed another contract extension with the club.

-Loan spells from Hull City

-On 31 August 2021, Wood moved to Scunthorpe United, on a season-long loan.
-He made his debut for the club, starting the whole game, in a 2–0 loss against Northampton Town on 4 September 2021.
-Due to competitions, Wood lose his first team place and did not appear in the first team squad for two months.
-On 15 January 2022, he made his return to the first team, coming on as a late substitute, in a 0–2 loss against Exeter City.
-In a match against Bristol Rovers on 25 January 2022, Wood set up two late goals for Sam Burns, in a 3–2 loss.
-However, on 31 January 2022, Wood was recalled by Hull City.
+Shelbourne loan

-On 6 July 2023, Wood was loaned out to League of Ireland Premier Division side Shelbourne until 13 November, alongside teammate Harry Fisk though the latter joined on a permanent deal.
-He made his debut for the club, coming on as a 75th minute substitute, in a 4–0 win against University College Dublin.
+On 6 July 2023, Wood was loaned out to League of Ireland Premier Division side Shelbourne until 13 November alongside teammate Harry Fisk, though the latter joined on a permanent deal.
+He made his debut for the club in a 4–0 win against UCD, coming on as a 75th minute substitute.
 Wood then scored his first goal for Shelbourne two weeks later on 28 July 2023, in a 2–0 win against Cork City.
-This was followed up by scoring his second goal for the club, in a 1–1 draw against Dundalk.
+This was followed by his second goal in a 1–1 draw against Dundalk.
 He assisted four times in the next three matches, including twice against St Patrick's Athletic on 1 September 2023.
-On the last game of the season, Wood set up one of the goals, in a 4–0 win against Drogheda United to help Shelbourne qualify for the UEFA Conference League.
-At the end of the 2023 season, he went on to make fifteen appearances and scoring two times in all competitions.
+On the last game of the season, Wood set up one of the goals in a 4–0 win against Drogheda United to help Shelbourne qualify for the UEFA Conference League.
+By the end of the 2023 season, he had made fifteen appearances and scored two times in all competitions.